luminaAnonima/fabric-of-light/essays/08-scarcity_and_the_song_of_enough.md

 Design, not domination.
 Enough, not excess.

-We need not burn the loom—
+We need not burn the loom,
 only remember how to weave.

 **Anchor**: _Scarcity frays the weave; human reciprocity mends it._
-**Heart**: _Spend the currency that outlives systems—help without tally._
+**Heart**: _Spend the currency that outlives systems, help without tally._

 ---